e-id-admin/public-sandbox-trustinfrastructure/cookbook/README.md

 You can generate a QR-Code from the invitation_url for the wallet to scan.

-You want to save the connection_id for issuing the credentials.
+You want to save the connection_id for the connection between agent for issuing the credentials.

 ### 4. & 5.
 Out of Band Transmission
 For the next step the QR-Code will be scanned and accepted.
 This requires no calls from Postman.